Investors eschew gold's safe-haven role, leaving price low for longer

 Bullion’s rally at the turn of the 21st century was sparked by a series of events including the dotcom bubble bursting, 9/11, U.S. rates hitting historical lows in 2003 and the invasion of Iraq, also in 2003.

-Fears of spiraling inflation due to ultra-loose monetary policy in the United States and elsewhere also backed higher prices.
+Fears of spiralling inflation due to ultra-loose monetary policy in the United States and elsewhere also backed higher prices.

 But inflation has remained low and Charlie Morris, a fund manager at Atlas Pulse, thinks it is unlikely to be a threat over the next few years.